-Ronin went from heavy industrial construction to two decades of high-end residential design and construction, building mansions in Southampton, East Hampton, Sag Harbor, and Shelter Island.
-During these years, he always made time to get involved in creative projects — whether it was to make a movie or write books.
+R. J. went from heavy industrial design and construction to two decades of high-end residential design and construction.
+He built country homes in Southampton, East Hampton, Sag Harbor, and Shelter Island.
+During these years, he always made time to get involved in creative projects — film-making, painting, writing essays, short stories, or novels.

-He has worked for Billboard and the Chelsea Clinton News, and written freelance articles for many of the Hampton’s newspapers, including Dan’s Papers.
-For Ronin James, writing The Odd Profession of Jeremy Scratch seemed like the next logical step.
-“I’m going to spend my remaining years writing stories.
-I have a lot to tell.”
+For R. J. Stanchfield, writing The Odd Profession of Jeremy Scratch seemed like the next logical step.
+R. J. sums it up by saying, “I’m going to spend my remaining years writing stories.
+I have a lot of stories to tell.”

 Books by R. J. Stanchfield: